 The ability to maximize the benefits of public land for affordable housing is not without challenges.
 It can be difficult to convey project ideas to citizens, and then to get through the bevy of zoning and planning rules that are often different between each type of structure.
 In Arlington, the Joint Facilities Advisory Commission (JFAC ) was created in 2016 to help guide future uses for the Buck property near Washington-Lee High School and Virginia Hospital Center site on and Carlin Springs Rd. (https://commissions.arlingtonva.us/jfac/).
 While the uses on these two sites may not involve housing in the short run, JFAC has recommended, consistent with the AHMP, that the County explore co-location of affordable housing in future decisions regarding these and other public properties.

-There are a lot of competing priorities in Arlington when it comes to the use of publicly-owned parcels.
+There are many competing priorities in Arlington when it comes to the use of publicly-owned parcels.
 The examples described here show that we can be creative when it comes to how scarce public land is used.
 Housing can often be a complimentary use for public facilities that results in a more efficient use of space and helps a community achieve multiple high-priority public goals at once.

 In short, public land can be many different things.
 However, as a resource for affordable housing, it does not mean encroaching upon parks or dedicated green spaces.
 Instead, it means planning in a mixed-use fashion utilizing areas that are unused or underdeveloped to give life to them in a dual purpose way.
 This type of development can provide affordable housing options and other assets that can easily be accessed and enjoyed by the community for many generations.